litexlang/litex-official-documents/Tutorial/Ideas_Behind_Litex.md

 ## Math is not a programming language, so is not Litex

-_Mathematics is the language with which God has written the universe._

-_— Galileo Galilei_

 Before we officially introduce you to Litex, I hope you can keep in mind that reasoning (or generally, math) is not a programming language, so is not Litex.
 Generally, math is used to explain something, and programming is used to implement something.
 There are huge gaps between reasoning and programming.

 | Feature              | Mathematics                                                                 | Programming                                                                    |